༻༺❁༻༺

 As the nurse exited, she hummed softly, lost in thought.
 After a moment, she sighed, gathered her belongings, and stood up to leave.

-While she opening the door, she unlocked her phone and noticed a flurry of missed calls and messages from her mom and Rhea.
+While she opened the door, she unlocked her phone and noticed a flurry of missed calls and messages from her mom and Rhea.
 Glancing at the time, her eyes widened in shock.
 "Oh no!
 It's 10:15!
 How long have I been unconscious?
 I need to get home fast.
 Shit!
-She's definitely not going to kill me today."
+She’s definitely not going to kill me today."

 As she stepped out, she collided with someone, exclaiming, "Oh my goodness, why wasn’t anything good happening with me today?"